Why Active People Skip Their Physio Exercises (And How to Actually Get Them Done)

 Computer and phone apps like Randomly Remind Me (Google Play) and Awareness (Free for Mac or Windows) are great tools to help you move more but can also be used as a reminder to do some specific movement or rehab if that's what you need.

-6. Think of rehab (or prehab) as part of your training plan
+6. Treat rehab as part of your training, not separate from it

 7. Make it part of your identity